brookhong/Surfingkeys/README.md

 ## Vim-like marks

-You can create vim-like marks by pressing `m`, followed by a word character(0-9, A-Z, a-z), used as mark name.
+You can create vim-like marks by pressing `m`, followed by a word character(a-z for local marks, others like 0-9 / A-Z for global marks), used as mark name.
 For example, if you press `ma` on this page, you'll create a mark named `a` which points to this page.
 Then pressing `'a` anywhere, you'll jump to this page.

 In this way, the created mark always points to current URL.
 You can also create vim-like marks from the bookmarks.
 Try following steps: